Davenporten/virtualbucket/README.md

 **Note**: Below is not complete and needs to be updated.
 ## Explanation of Files
 Any file with the prefix *proto_* will be files that are customized for a given build of virtualbucket, or changed in some other way to the system. *vb_* prefix means it will not be changed, but moved to a global location like /usr/bin/ for the user to have whenever.
-The proto_ prefix will not be present in buckets that were build by a user.
+The proto_ prefix will not be present in buckets that are built by a user.

-* setup

-   Creates all needed dirs, files, and places needed scripts in a global scope.
-Should be the first thing that's run.
 * proto_activate

-   Sets the VB_ACTIVE variable to true, saves the current PATH of the machine, and set a new PATH for using virtualbucket based off of where the bucket is located in the file system.
+   Sets the VB_ACTIVE variable to true, saves the current PATH of the machine, and sets a new PATH for using virtualbucket based off of where the bucket is located in the file system.
 * proto_config

    Tells vb what packages should be installed for a given bucket at the time of vb_build being run.
 * proto_deactivate

    Sets the VB_ACTIVE variable to false, resets PATH to the saved PATH from proto_activate.
+* proto_remove

+   Similar to vb_remove, but for a bucket rather than the tool that creates the buckets: Removes all files and scripts created and placed by proto_setup.
+Will not work if vb is active.
+* proto_setup

+   Similar to vb_setup, but for a bucket rather than the tool that creates the buckers: creates all needed dirs, files, and places needed scripts in a global scope.
+Should be the first thing that's run.
-* proto_ev.sh
+* set_my_bash

-   To be placed in /etc/profile.d/virtualbox/, creates all needed environment variables.
+   Simply script for ensuring that your environment's bash is being used.
 * vb_build

    Based off of the current configuration will create a dir (bucket) that can be activated, deactivated, etc.